-Urban living in the Downtown San Diego community has exploded.
+Urban living in Downtown San Diego has exploded.
 Downtown San Diego real estate is mostly condos, town houses, and lofts.
-Downtown San Diego condos are a great option for professionals who want an alternative to traditional suburban living.
-Prices of real estate for sale downtown have come down in recent years, and are not high compared to major metropolitan areas in the United States such as New York and San Francisco.
-There are numerous high rise-condominiums and luxury apartments in the Gaslamp, along the Marina District, near the ballpark in East Village, and in Little Italy.
-Many condominiums have ocean views of San Diego Bay, Coronado, and the Pacific Ocean.
+Downtown condos are a great option for professionals who want an alternative to traditional suburban living.
+Prices of real estate for sale in downtown San Diego are not high compared to major metropolitan areas in the United States such as New York and San Francisco.
+There are numerous high rise-condominiums and luxury apartments in the Gaslamp area, along the Marina District, near the ballpark in East Village, and in Little Italy.
+Many downtown condos have ocean views of San Diego Bay, Coronado, and the Pacific Ocean.

 Downtown San Diego Neighborhoods

 Recent development of downtown San Diego real estate has turned the city into a thriving residential neighborhood.
 Residents enjoy the activity, culture, and good fun that comes with living in the best city in the United States.
 Much of the urban renewal in downtown San Diego stems from the efforts of the Center City Development Corporation.
 The CCDC is a a not-for-profit corporation established by the San Diego City government in 1975 to help facilitate downtown San Diego redevelopment projects.
 Businesses and developers have worked well together to make San Diego one of the best urban living environments in the United States.
 Thousands of people love living in condos in the San Diego Gaslamp District, Marina District, Little Italy, and East Village.